Draciosa/Akxtral/firestore-rules.md

 3. **Test the rules:**
    - Users should only see their own data
-   - Hosts should be able to create and manage their own cards
+   - Hosts should be able to edit only assigned cards
    - Admins should have full access to all collections

 ## Role Hierarchy

 - **user**: Default role, can book slots, request to become host
-- **host**: Can create and manage cards, plus all user permissions
+- **host**: Can edit assigned cards, plus all user permissions (except booking own cards)
-- **admin**: Full access to all data and can manage user roles
+- **admin**: Full access to all data and can manage user roles and card assignments

 ## Security Features

 - Role-based access control
 - Users can only access their own data (except public cards)
 - Admins have full access for management
-- Hosts can manage their own cards
+- Hosts can only manage cards assigned to them
 - Proper validation for role changes (only admins can change roles)
 - Default role assignment for new users
+- Card assignment system for hosts